Atabey Medicine Apprenticeship

 Early Registration (before 11/19/2018)

 Regular Registration (before 1/1/2019)

 Space is limited.
 To secure your spot, please submit both your application and deposit.
 No BIPOC person will be turned away if this program calls to you and your path of healing and reclamation.

 Debit and credit card payments are subject to a 3% processing fee.
 All balances are due prior to the start of the first class.
 All payments are non-refundable.

 For people using a payment plan, we require a $100-250 non-refundable deposit to reserve your spot.

 Register with a friend to get a $150 discount for you both!

 If you cannot afford the program, please email us a letter describing your financial situation.
 We offer one full scholarship and a couple need-based partial work trade scholarships.
 Our scholarships are for QTBIPOCs who are currently out of work, in school full-time, are under the age of 18, are under disability, or have other financial hardships that prevent them from making the minimum monthly payments.
 We ask that all interested students look at their monthly budgets in advance to assess what they can afford.
 The sustainability of our programs and ability to offer need-based support is dependent on the majority of students making payments within the regular pricing structure.
-Interviews for these positions will begin in the Fall of 2018.15

 SECOND YEAR PROGRAM: